 Ultimately, the key to successful career advancement involves developing a strong and lasting relationship with your recruiter.
 Nurture that connection now when you’re job hunting and throughout your career.
 You never know when your recruiter will reach out with a great opportunity, or when you may need to tap into their recruiting talents to help fill a last minute or difficult vacancy within your organization.

-Author: Joanne Loberg of JL Careers Inc is a Certified Executive Coach and Internationally Certified Career Management Professional with 20+ years experience providing leadership and career coaching to executives and professionals.
+Written by Joanne Loberg of JL Careers Inc. She is a Certified Executive Coach and Internationally Certified Career Management Professional with 20+ years experience providing leadership and career coaching to executives and professionals.
 Contact her today for a complimentary telephone consultation to discuss your situation and devise strategies to land the job of your dreams.